 How Did Carbit Get Its Name?

-Carbit’s name is derived from its first product.
-Lester Westerman sold a Carbon Bitumastic coating, which he had obtained the patent for, to the Chicago Stockyards to protect the structural steel and rolling stock from the corrosion caused by rock ice and salt – the only method of refrigeration in the 1920’s.
+Carbit’s name is derived from its first product, a Carbon Bitumastic coating to protect the structural steel and rolling stock of the Chicago Stockyards from the corrosion caused by rock ice and salt – the only method of refrigeration in the 1920’s.

 In 1989, a water based strippable coating named Carbicote was introduced and was sold nationally through distributors.
 The next decade launched Carbithane, a two-component acrylic polyurethane that provided an in-house mixing capability for OEMs with broad color pallets.

 Today, Carbit manufactures compliant and environment friendly green coatings that are designed to meet the specialized needs of its customers.
-High performance, one and two component waterbased coatings are in demand now, but our laboratory continues its research in other areas.
-We are always looking for new ways to serve our customers’ needs.
+High performance, one and two component waterbased coatings are in demand now, but our laboratory continues its research in other areas to discover new ways to serve our customers’ needs.